Healthcare in Saudi Arabia

 The Saudi healthcare system

 The government-funded branch of healthcare is only open to Saudi nationals; it does not serve foreign individuals in the country.
-The government provides its citizens with a comprehensive healthcare sector that includes clinics, hospitals, outpatient programs, rehabilitation centres, dentistry and pharmacies.
+The government provides its citizens with a comprehensive healthcare sector that includes clinics, hospitals, outpatient programs, rehabilitation centers, dentistry and pharmacies.
 The services to Saudi citizens are completely free, and prescribed medication is provided without charge.

 Private healthcare in Saudi Arabia

 For foreigners, the private healthcare division offers a wide range of facilities and services for all your healthcare needs.
-These include international hospitals, specialised clinics, dentistry, rehabilitation and therapy centres and much more.
+These include international hospitals, specialized clinics, dentistry, rehabilitation and therapy centres, and much more.
 To use these services, you must submit payment upon receiving care.
 That presupposes that you are insured and your coverage includes the full or a percentage of the fees.
 You also have the option to pay out-of-pocket.

 To register for private healthcare, you will typically need to provide the following documents:

-• Residence permit (Iqama)
+- Residence permit (Iqama);

-• And proof of address.
+- And proof of address.

 Private healthcare, though more expensive, comes with a number of notable benefits.
 This includes both shorter waiting times and access to a wider range of treatments.
 Private hospitals also tend to have more English-speaking staff and employ more expat doctors.